 Jennifer Franklin, Program Director & Slapering Hol Press Managing Editor

 Jennifer Franklin (Program Director since 2014) concentrated in English and Creative Writing at Brown University and her MFA from Columbia University School of the Arts.
-Her second full-length manuscript, No Small Gift, is forthcoming in September 2018.
-Her full-length collection, Looming, won the 14th Annual Editor’s Prize from Elixir Press and was published in April 2015.
+She is the author of two collections No Small Gift (Four Way Books, 2018) Looming Elixir, 2015).
 She is co-editor of Slapering Hol Press and teaches poetry workshops at the Writers’ Center.

 Board of Directors

 A prominent environmental lawyer, Donald Stever has practiced and taught environmental law for forty-seven years.
 He is a fellow of the American College of Environmental Lawyers and is Of Counsel to the law firm K&L Gates LLP, based in the firm’s New York office.
 He is a widely published author, and his works include, among many others, the multi-volume treatise, Law of Chemical Regulation and Hazardous Waste and an award winning analysis of nuclear power plant licensing, Seabrook and the Nuclear Regulatory Commission.
 He is a past board chair of the Environmental Law Institute in Washington DC ,and currently serves on the boards of directors of Friends of the Rockefeller State Park Preserve and Teatown Lake Reservation.
 He is a founding board member of the Hudson Valley Writers’ Center, Inc.